-Pursuant to the Articles of Incorporation, the Supervisory Board of Bechtle AG consists of 12 members with equal representation of shareholders and employees in accordance with the German Co-determination Act (MitbestG).
+Regular elections to the Supervisory Board took place in the 2023 reporting year.
+Bechtle has now exceeded the threshold of 10,000 employees in Germany meaning that the number of members of the Supervisory Board has increased from 12 to 16, with equal representation of shareholders and employees in accordance with the German Co-determination Act (MitbestG).
 Bechtle AG is required by law to ensure a gender quota of at least 30 per cent on the Supervisory Board.
-Currently, four women serve on the Supervisory Board, making up 33 per cent of the board overall, as well as of shareholder and employee representatives respectively.
+With six women sitting on the board, the overall proportion is 37.5 per cent-25 per cent of shareholder representatives and 50 per cent of employee representatives.